Guy Stuart Ritchie (born September 10, 1968 in Hatfield, England) is a British film director and screenwriter.

-- Career Resurrection: It's generally agreed that the Sherlock Holmes movies brought him back to prominence as a director.
+- It's generally agreed that the Sherlock Holmes movies brought him back to prominence as a director the first time around.

 - Once More, with Clarity!: Expect plenty of these, with fast-paced crosscuts and/or slow motion.

 - Snark-to-Snark Combat: It wouldn't be a Guy Ritchie movie without characters sassing the crap out of each other.
 Extra points if heavy English accents are involved.